sparticle999/SpaceCompany/README.md

 - [Change UI from bootstrap to my own]
 - [Achievements]

-#RoadMap

-v0.1.2

-- Added Computerized Tier of resource machines
+# RoadMap

 v0.2.0 The Wondrous Update
 - Added Wonders
+- Added Computerized Tier of resource machines

 # Changelog:

+v0.1.2
+- Fixed residual bugs in the 0.1.0 update

 v0.1.1
-- Fixed many bugs from the 0.1 update
+- Fixed many bugs from the 0.1.0 update

 v0.1.0 The Space Update [Released to the Public]
 - Added space travel to The Moon, Venus, Mars and the Asteroid Belt